tristan0508/API-Joker/README.md

 Use the [Joke API](https://github.com/15Dkatz/official_joke_api) to dynamically add a fresh dad joke to the DOM.

-Try it out by going to this URL and looking at the JSON object that gets returned
+Try testing this API in Postman.
+Make a GET request to the following URL and look at the JSON object that gets returned

 https://official-joke-api.appspot.com/jokes/random